 A mixture of silver, copper, pure gold (and a trace of zinc) gives yellow gold jewellery its rich shine.
-Although the percentages of each metal used to create the alloy vary, all formulas starts with 75% pure gold for 18k gold and 58.3% for 14k gold.
-The result gives off a classic warm glow that makes an especially good setting for lower colour grade diamonds with a faint yellow tint.
+Although the percentages of each metal used to create the alloy vary, all formulas start with 75% pure gold for 18k gold and 58.3% for 14k gold.
+The result gives off a classic warm glow that makes an especially good setting for lower diamond colour grades with a faint yellow tint.

-If you’re interested in 14k yellow gold, which is slightly less rich in colour than 18k yellow gold, it’s important to note not only the difference in colour between the two karatages, but also the difference in durability and hardness.
-18K is softer and will therefore show scratches more readily.
-14K is harder which makes it a little more resistant to scratching.
+If you're interested in 14k yellow gold it’s important to note the difference in durability and hardness.
+18k is softer and will therefore show scratches more readily.
+14k is harder which makes it a little more resistant to scratching.

 What Type of Gold Does Blue Nile Use for Ring Heads?

-For yellow gold and rose gold settings, Blue Nile uses platinum ring heads to secure centre diamonds.
+For yellow gold and rose gold settings, we use platinum ring heads to secure centre diamonds.
 All designs in 14k white gold use 14k white gold ring heads which have the strength and durability required to keep a centre stone safe.
 14k white gold is a very popular option with our customers as it has a similar look to more expensive platinum settings, but a more affordable price tag.

+Gold price changes day by day, with the price per ounce fluctuating.
 Gold is traded on a public exchange and therefore the price is subject to many external influences.
-That’s why the price of gold jewellery is largely dependent on three factors:
+That’s why the price of gold jewellery is largely dependent on three main factors:

-- Purity of gold used (the karatage), combined with the physical weight of the item
+- Purity of gold used (the karat), combined with the physical weight of the item

 - Current market value of gold